 Another option is the Citi Business AAdvantage Platinum Select MasterCard with its welcome offer of 65,000 AA miles after spending $4000 in 4 months.
-The annual fee is waived the first year with this card also.
+The annual fee is waived for the first year with this card also.

-United does fly to the Maldives with partner airlines but their flights were higher at around 90,000 miles roundtrip in economy.
+United does fly to the Maldives with partner airlines, but their flights were higher at around 90,000 miles roundtrip in economy.

 Alaska is another airline that flies to the Maldives.
 Here is what I found searching there.
 The return flights were for similar prices.
-You could book with Alaska Miles by getting the Bank of America Alaska Airlines Visa Signature Credit Card.
+You could book with Alaska Miles through the Bank of America Alaska Airlines Visa Signature Credit Card.
 You get 40,000 miles after spending $2000 in 3 months.
 The annual fee is $75 but you do get a companion pass that can be used with a cash flight.

 By far, the cheapest way to book an award flight to the Maldives seems to be through American Airlines.
 The option of getting to the Maldives on points and miles is totally doable.

 The best deal going for hotels currently is to stay at the Le Meridien Maldives Resort and Spa, a Marriott hotel.
-It is a category 5 hotel and when you book 5 award nights, you get the 5th night free.
+It is a category 5 hotel, and when you book 5 award nights, you get the 5th night free.
 I had a difficult time finding 5 nights for overwater villas when I looked.
 It was easy to find the beach bungalows though.
 Note: Marriott is going to dynamic pricing in March so the point values may differ after that date.

 You could open one of the Marriott Bonvoy Credit Cards to earn points for a stay here.
 The Le Meridien has received a lot of favorable press regarding its property.